ShopKeep VS Square: Which POS Is Better For Your Specialty Shop Or Cafe?

 - Supplier listing does not include contact details

-ShopKeep’s employee management allows you to set PIN numbers and control access to features on the register and in the back office.
+On the free ShopKeep Starter plans, only one user is allowed, so there is no employee management.
+On paid plans, ShopKeep’s employee management allows you to set PIN numbers and control access to features on the register and in the back office.
 ShopKeep’s permissions aren’t as advanced as Square’s but they do address a mix of needs.
-The app also works as a timeclock, allowing you to pull shift reports in the dashboard.
+The app works as a timeclock as well, allowing you to pull shift reports in the dashboard.

-ShopKeep also offers a loyalty program.
+ShopKeep also offers a loyalty program on paid plans.
 It’s not included with the free subscription, but you can ask about it when you request your custom pricing quote.
-The loyalty program is actually powered by AppCard, and it appears to be quite flexible as well as data rich.
+The loyalty program is actually powered by AppCard, and it appears to be quite flexible as well as data-rich.
 For marketing, ShopKeep integrates with MailChimp (we’ll talk about that in the Integrations & Add-Ons section).

 Square’s inventory tools are more basic than many paid POS apps, but you do get quite a bit compared to most other free options: